The Vienna Secession: A History

 From the onset, one of the most important aims of the secessionists was to have their own exhibition building.
 They had been required to rent for a considerable sum the building of the Horticultural Society for the first secession exhibition in March of 1898 and had seen the need to revise exhibition spaces from the traditional Salon model.
 Thanks to the financial success of this exhibition which drew some 57,000 visitors; including Emperor Franz Josef himself, they were able to undertake the construction of a permanent exhibition building.
 The location for this building; an area of roughly 1000 square meters on the corner of Karlsplatz just beneath the window of the Academy of Fine Arts and a short walk from the Ringstrasse, was both symbolic and controversial.

 The architect chosen for the project was Josef Olbrich, a young pupil of Otto Wagner and one of only three architects (Josef Hoffmann, and Mayreder) who had joined the Secession.
-He had worked as a chief draugftsman for Wagner on the Stadtbahn during which time he was able to absorb Wagner’s trademark art nouveau ornamental details.
+He had worked as a chief draughtsman for Wagner on the Stadtbahn during which time he was able to absorb Wagner’s trademark art nouveau ornamental details.
 By the time Olbrich was designing the Secession building however, we see a drastic simplification of these Art Nouveau elements.
-Viewing Olbrich’s original sketches for the building, we can see a gradual reduction of decorative elements to basic geometric forms signifying a break from Wagner’s grandious art nouveau style.
+Viewing Olbrich’s original sketches for the building, we can see a gradual reduction of decorative elements to basic geometric forms signifying a break from Wagner’s grandiose art nouveau style.
 Gone are the 4 pillars on the front and two more that flank the doorway.
 The decorative frieze we glimpse in the original sketch is also omitted, leaving a white windowless facade that foreshadows Bauhaus.
-(Olbrich did include a frieze by Koloman Moser on the side of the building which has since dissapeared) In the 14 months of its construction it would attract more curiosity and ridicule than any othe building constructed in Vienna.
+(Olbrich did include a frieze by Koloman Moser on the side of the building which has since disappeared) In the 14 months of its construction, it would attract more curiosity and ridicule than any other building constructed in Vienna.
 Originally nicknamed ‘Mahdi’s Tomb’ or the ‘Assyrian convenience, it was not until the gold cuppola was in place that the most famous of nicknames was coined; ‘The golden cabbage.’
 Like Klimt, Olbrich incorporated references to classical antiquity in the owl and gorgon (Medussa heads) decorative motifs.
 Signifying the attributes of Athena; the goddess of wisdom and victory, Olbrich makes her both a liberator and guardian of the arts.

 Olbrich’s building can also be seen as a precursor to functionalism in architecture.
 Having been responsible for the arrangement and hanging of the first Secession exhibition in the Horticultural Society building, Olbrich saw the need for a versatile exhibition place that could accommodate the group’s vision of ‘Gesamkunstwerk; that is, where all disciplines of the arts could be exhibited simultaneously.
 Olbrich incorporated moveable interior partitions and columns which meant that each exhibition could have its own unique layout.
 This created enough wall space for paintings to be hung at eye level and ample floor space so that sculpture and painting could be paired in the same exhibition.